|

 church enclosure, many of them having spent 15

 days waiting outside.
-Many still walk from all
+Some still walk from all

 over the island to give offerings to the icon.